-The first experiment compares the full-state Dijkstra solution with the reduced-state Dijkstra algorithm.
-The results are shown in Fig. 7.
-The full-state Dijkstra algorithm takes some 2 h to complete, as opposed to 126 s for the reduced-state Dijkstra.
+The first experiment compares the full-state Dijkstra solution with the Reduced-State Dijkstra algorithm.
+The results are shown in Figure 7.
+The full-state Dijkstra algorithm takes some two hours to complete, as opposed to 126 seconds for the Reduced-State Dijkstra.
 The cost degradation of the latter is less than 3%.
 This gives close to 60-fold speedup, with a minor loss in performance.
-Recall that the reduced-state algorithms reduce the state-space cardinality by a nominal factor of m = 40, the number of neighbors of each point as just computed.
+Recall that the Reduced-State algorithms reduces the state space cardinality by a nominal factor of m = 40, the number of neighbors of each point as computed above.
 This is directly reflected in the reduction in computation time.
 The two algorithms were further compared for various problem parameters, with similar conclusions.
-In view of its efficiency, the reduced-state Dijkstra is used as the underlying algorithm in the remainder of our simulation experiments.
+In view of its efficiency, the Reduced-State Dijkstra is used as the underlying algorithm in the remainder of our simulation experiments.